-- Stocktake of current partnerships between Aboriginal people and their communities, and the WA Government - by 2022 - Review and strengthen these identified partnerships in alignment with "Strong Partnership Elements" in the National Agreement - by 2023
+- Stocktake of current partnerships between Aboriginal people and their communities, and the WA Government - released for consultation February 2023 - Review and strengthen these identified partnerships in alignment with "Strong Partnership Elements" in the National Agreement - due 2023

-Partnership Actions Joined up approach to five policy areas:
+Partnership Actions Joined up approach to five policy partnership areas:

 - 1. Justice (adult and youth incarceration)

 - 2. Social and Emotional Wellbeing

 - 3. Housing

-- Early Childhood Care and Development
+- 4. Early Childhood Care and Development

 - 5. Aboriginal and Torres Strait Islander languages